 The HyperText Transfer Protocol (HTTP) is a client-server protocol powering most of the internet.
 Every time you surf the web, your browser sends HTTP requests for HTML pages, images, scripts, and style sheets.
 Web servers handle these requests by returning responses containing the requested resource, thus completing the HTTP request-response cycle.

-In the same way your browser or smartphone interacts with the web through HTTP requests, IoT devices also make HTTP requests to external servers to get their data online.
+In the same way your browser or smartphone interact with the web through HTTP requests, IoT devices also make HTTP requests to external servers to get their data online.
 In this guide, we’ll describe some available tools to simulate an HTTP request from a client to a server like Ubidots.
 Hopefully, this will help you test your IoT communication before actually coding your device.
 Let’s get started! 🙂

 Tools to Simulate HTTP Requests

 There are hundreds of tools available for generating HTTP requests, but this guide will focus on the top 3 we’ve found to be the most reliable.
 It’s important to note that there’s a wide variety of tools out there for generating HTTP responses, including:

 - Browser add-ons

 The most common type is online request tools, which are easy to use and produce a clean output.
 But they’re not necessarily the best – they’re limited to basic HTTP requests and so cannot run scripts, generate reports, or create web socket connections.
 Nevertheless, as the most common HTTP request tools, we felt best to give an overview before getting more specific.

 In writing this post, I asked the Ubidots Development Team which tools for generating HTTP requests are most commonly used on a daily basis.
 Comparing their answers, we arrived at these #Top 3: